Peter Stuyvesant: Expansion of the colony

-Wednesday
+Religious freedom

 Stuyvesant did not tolerate full religious freedom in the colony, and was strongly committed to the supremacy of the Dutch Reformed Church.
 In 1657 he refused Lutherans the right to organize a church.
 When he also issued an ordinance forbidding them from worshiping in their own homes, the directors of the GWC, three of whom were Lutherans, told him to rescind the order and allow private gatherings of Lutherans.
 The Company position was that more tolerance led to more trade and benefited everyone.

 Freedom of religion was further tested when Stuyvesant refused to allow the permanent settlement of Jewish refugees from Dutch Brazil in New Amsterdam (without passports), and join the handful of existing Jewish traders (with passports from Amsterdam).
-Stuyvesant attempted to have Jews leave the colony "in a friendly way".
+Stuyvesant pressed Jews leave the colony "in a friendly way".
 As he wrote to the Amsterdam Chamber of the GWC in 1654, he hoped that "the deceitful race, — such hateful enemies and blasphemers of the name of Christ, — be not allowed to further infect and trouble this new colony."
 He referred to Jews as a "deceitful race" and "usurers", and was concerned that "Jewish settlers should not be granted the same liberties enjoyed by Jews in Holland, lest members of other persecuted minority groups, such as Roman Catholics, be attracted to the colony."

 Stuyvesant's decision was again rescinded after pressure from the directors of the company.
 As a result, Jewish immigrants were allowed to stay in the colony as long as their community was self-supporting.
 However, Stuyvesant would not allow them to build a synagogue, forcing them to worship instead in a private house.

 In 1657, the Quakers, who were newly arrived in the colony, drew his attention.
 He ordered the public torture of Robert Hodgson, a 23-year-old Quaker convert who had become an influential preacher.
 Stuyvesant then made an ordinance, punishable by fine and imprisonment, against anyone found guilty of harboring Quakers.
 That action led to a protest from the citizens of Flushing, which came to be known as the Flushing Remonstrance, considered by some historians to be a precursor to the United States Constitution's provision on freedom of religion in the Bill of Rights.